-The Z86D86 is a 28-pin one-time programmable (OTP) infrared (IR) microcontroller.
-Based on a single-chip Z8 microcontroller (MCU) design, the Z86D86 features 237 bytes of general-purpose RAM and 32 KB of OTP ROM.
-ZiLOG's CMOS microcontrollers offer fast executing, efficient use of memory, sophisticated interrupts, input/output bit-manipulation capabilities, automated pulse generation/reception, and internal key-scan pull-up transistors.
+The Z86L825/826/827 are ROM-based members of the Z8 MCU single-chip family of IR (infrared) with 237 bytes of general-purpose RAM and 4 KB of ROM.
+ZiLOG's CMOS microcontrollers offer fast executing, efficient use of memory, sophisticated interrupts, input/output bit manipulation capabilities, automated pulse generation/reception, and internal key-scan pull-up transistors.

-The Z86L825 architecture is based on ZiLOG's 8-bit microcontroller core, featuring an Expanded Register File to allow access to register-mapped peripherals, I/O circuits, and powerful counter/timer circuitry.
-The Z8 offers a flexible I/O scheme, an efficient register and address space structure, and a number of ancillary features that are useful in many consumer, automotive, computer peripheral, and batter-operated hand-held applications.
+The Z86L825 architecture is based on ZiLOG's 8-bit microcontroller core with an Expanded Register File to allow access to register mapped peripherals, I/O circuits, and powerful counter/timer circuitry.
+The Z8 offers a flexible I/O scheme, an efficient register and address space structure, and a number of ancillary features that are useful in many consumer, automotive, computer peripheral, and battery operated hand-held applications.

-There are three basic address spaces available to support a wide range of configurations: program memory, register file, and Expanded Register File.
 The register file consists of 256 bytes of RAM.
-It includes 4 I/O port registers, 16 control and status registers, and 236 general-purpose registers.
-(Register FEh (SPH) can be used as a general-purpose register.)
+It includes three I/O port registers, 16 control and status registers and the rest are General Purpose registers.
+Register FEh (SPH) can be used as general purpose register.
 The Expanded Register File consists of two additional register groups (F and D).

-The Z86D86 offers a new intelligent counter/timer architecture with 8-bit and 16-bit counter/timers (Figure 1).
-Also included are a large number of user-selectable modes and two on-board comparators to process analog signals with separate reference voltages (Figure 9 on page 17).
+The Z86L825 offers a new intelligent counter/timer architecture with 8-bit and 16-bit counter/timers (Figure 1).
+Also included are a large number of user-selectable modes, and two on-board comparators to process analog signals with separate reference voltages.